Association of Chinese Professionals

 Association of Chinese Professionals (ACP) is a name for a number of not-for-profit organizations in United States of America, and potentially some local organizations in Australia, Europe and China.
-These organizations do not share any organizational relations or any hierarchical relations.
+These organizations do not share any organizational or hierarchical relations.

 History

 An organization was first registered in the state of New Jersey in the early 1992 under the name "Association of Chinese Professionals" (ACP) with a Chinese name "中华专业人士协会".
 At that time, the first wave of the students from Mainland China was graduating from graduate schools and entering into the American work force.
 Many of them felt the need for having means to get reconnected to their peers after leaving schools.
 A Ph.
 D. graduate from Georgia Tech Mr. Wenming Kuai (蒯文明) made the first call by sending an email for this organization.
 Later a mailing list on listserver at emailogy.com was requested by Kuai to enable communications between the members.
 The list server was maintained by Xuning Shan (单旭宁), a Ph.D. graduate from Johns Hopkins University and a computer and network guru.
 Kuai's call for the organization received worldwide responses.
 The original name of the organization was called Chinese Professional Club (CPC).
 CPC was loosely organized as a social network.
 But the members felt the need to formalize the organization structure.
 A preparatory committee of twelve members was formed.
 The twelve members are Wenming Kuai (蒯文明), Kai Liu (刘凯), Zhaohua Deng (邓照华), Andrew Chu (初迅), Yadong Liu (刘亚东), Lingxiong Shao (邵凌雄), Taoyun Wang (王桃云), Jiaqin Yang (杨家勤), Dan Luo (罗丹), Yang Wang (王阳), Renda Yuan (袁仁达) and Fan Yang (扬凡) – also jokingly known as "The Dirty Dozen".
 Lingxiong Shao, a Ph.D. a research assistant professor at the University of Pennsylvania, took the task to register ACP as a non-profit organization in the State of New Jersey.
-In the meantime, a Board of Trustees was formed and the Constitution was created in accordance with the laws.
-The Board of Trustees consisted of 16 members, 12 of which were Executive Committee members and 4 were chairmen of Special Interest Groups (SIG).
-The 12 members of the preparatory committee formed the Executive Committee.
+In the meantime, a board of trustees was formed and the Constitution was created in accordance with the laws.
+The board of trustees consisted of 16 members, 12 of which were executive committee members and 4 were chairmen of Special Interest Groups (SIG).
+The 12 members of the preparatory committee formed the executive committee.
 Dr. Wenming Kuai was elected the first President of the organization and Dr. Kai Liu was the first Vice President.
 Andrew Chu was the Regional Chapter Coordinator.
 Zhaohua Deng was the Treasurer.
 Yadong Liu was the Membership Manager.
 Dan Luo was the Special Project Manager.
 Lingxiong Shao was the Network and Legal Manager.
 Taoyun Wang was the Editor-in-Chief of ACP Mutual, an ACP official newsletter.
 Yang Wang was the Special Interest Group (SIG) Coordinator.
 Jiaqin Yang was the Business SIG Chairman.
 Renda Yuan was the General Secretary.
 Fan Yang was the Director of Public Relations.
 The other 4 members of Board of Trustees are Minqi Bao (鲍民齐), the Physics SIG Chairman; Huamin Ma (马华民), ACP-EAM SIG Chairman; Dex Shi (施德祥), the Entrepreneur SIG Chairman; and Ninjian Wang(王宁建), the Computer Software SIG Chairman.